infinitimeless/meta-mcp-server/README.md

 2. **MCP Registry**: Maintains a catalog of all available MCP servers and tools
 3. **Orchestration Engine**: Creates and executes workflows involving multiple tools
 4. **Tool Recommender**: Suggests new tools when gaps are identified

+## Troubleshooting

+If you encounter any issues during installation or running the server, check the following:

+1. Make sure you're using Node.js v18 or higher
+2. Ensure all dependencies are properly installed with `npm install`
+3. Check the logs in the console or `error.log` file for specific error messages
+4. Verify that the `.env` file has the correct configuration

 ## Contributing